 HMA has removed the option to turn off anonymous data collection from its desktop apps.
 While I managed to switch it off using the Android application manually, this confirms HMA collects your data by default.

-I’m pleased to find that HMA didn’t leak my actual location when I ran a DNS leak test on its server in San Jose.
+HMA has built-in protection against IPv4, IPv6, WebRTC, and DNS leaks.
+While testing the VPN, I was pleased to find that HMA didn’t leak my actual location when I ran a DNS leak test on its server in San Jose.
 This means that my privacy and connection remained hidden and secure.

 HMA allows you to connect up to either 5 or 10 devices at once, depending on the plan you choose.
 I thought it was convenient that you can also register your HMA account on unlimited devices — just remember that you’ll only have 5-10 connections at the same time.